Martin Mason Hazeltine

 Martin Mason Hazeltine (1827–1903) (also known as M. M. Hazeltine) was an American photographer.
 Hazeltine specialized in stereography, creating one of the largest collections of scenic landscape photography of the American West dating to the 1860s and 1870s.

-Life and career

 Early life

 Martin Mason Hazeltine was born on July 31, 1827, in Vermont.
 His mother was Fanny Bancroft and his father, Asa Hazeltine.

 Relocation to the West and early career

 Hazeltine moved to California in 1850 to be a gold miner.
 In 1852, he returned to Vermont, where he would learn photography, specifically how to make daguerreotypes, alongside his brother, George Irving Hazeltine.
 The two brothers left Vermont in 1853, taking a ship from New York, arriving in San Francisco two months later, where they would open a photography studio.
 In 1855, the brothers closed their studio to pursue their own individual goals.
 Hazeltine married Barbara Fabing in 1855.

 Success in landscape photography

 Hazeltine pursued a career in landscape photography, traveling throughout the American West to capture Nevada, Oregon, Idaho, and California, including Yellowstone National Park.
 He also visited Alaska.
 Starting in the 1860s he shifted his focus towards California, which would remain his primary subject for almost twenty years.
 He had a summer home in Yosemite National Park and a winter home in Mendocino County.
 He entered into business with John James Reilly in June 1876, becoming the primary photography studio for Yosemite Valley.
 One year, two of Hazeltine's children would die of small pox.

 Hazeltine opened a photography gallery in Reno, Nevada, in 1878 and in Boise, Idaho, in 1883.
 In 1880, he visited Baker City, Oregon, and four years later he opened a sister gallery to the one in Boise.